M66B/NetGuard/FAQ.md

 Because F-Droid doesn't support reproducible builds.
 Read [here](https://blog.torproject.org/blog/deterministic-builds-part-one-cyberwar-and-global-compromise) why this is important.

+Another reason is that F-Droid builds are more often than not outdated, leaving users with an old version with known bugs.

 <a name="FAQ16"></a>
 **(16) Why are some applications shown dimmed?**